 - Special cases: If more qualified applicants seek access to the same facility than there are available time slots, the less qualified applicants will be either directed to another facility (if they have given a second choice facility), alternatively put on a waiting list or their proposal will be declined.

 - During the stay of the TA users at the AQUACOSM partner facility, the group leader or the individual TA user together with the facility provider should submit the metadata gathered by the TA user(s) according to the Data Management Plan (DMP).
 Uploading the metadata to the Mesocosm Metadata Catalogue is mandatory.
+Please see the instruction videos for further information and guidance on how to upload your metadata.

 - After the completion of the project in the AQUACOSM partner facility, the appointed group leader or the individual TA user should submit a short TA-Report.
 Travel expenses and eventually other costs concerning subsistance will be reimbursed upon approval of the TA-Report and after uploading the metadata to the Mesocosm Metadata Catalogue.
 All publications resulting from the project should acknowledge this EC-support.